• Skip to main content

 Find it: Amazon | Bookshop

 This is an amazing, true story.
 The narrator is a boy whose father is the Japanese ambassador in Lithuania during World War II.
 One day, hundreds of Jewish refugees start showing up at the embassy asking for visas to Japan so they can escape the Nazis.
 They hope to get to Japan so they could move on to another country safely.
-Three times, the boy’s father asks permission from Japan to issue the visas, and 3 times the answer is, “No.” However, the father decides to do the right thing.
-I particularly like how the boy’s father includes him in the events, at one point saying, “My father always took the time to explain everything to me.”
-The afterward by the author, describing what happened in later years, is just as fascinating as the story.
+Three times, the boy's father asks permission from Japan to issue the visas, and three times the answer is, "No." However, the father decides to do the right thing.
+I particularly like how the boy's father includes him in the events, "My father always took the time to explain everything to me."
+Don't miss the afterward, describing what happened in later years.
 Ages 7 and up.

 MORE: Picture books about refugees